heitorbonatto/heitorbonatto/README.md

 ### Hi there, my name is Heitor Bonatto

 ---
-I'm a software developer and project manager.
+I'm a fullstack developer and project manager.
 I have more than 5 years of experience in business consulting, e-commerce and logistics.

 ---